big-data-and-economics/big-data-class-materials/README.md

 I reserve the right to add a problem set if I feel it will aid your learning.

+### Exercises

+Exercises are quick turnaround assignments that are designed to get you to think about the material we covered in class.
+They will be due by the next class period.

+I will drop the lowest two exercise grades.
+You will have the opportunity to revise any exercise submission to improve your grade as per the policy outlined below.
+You have a week to re-submit.

 #### What you will turn in:

 - Each problem set will be posted as a GitHub repository, which you will fork, set to private, and then clone to your computer (instructions provided in each problem set)